Active Presentation Models

 You are welcome to attend for all or part of the event, and we will aim to stick to timings to enable you to do that.
 If you are unable to attend in person, please join us live via YouTube: https://www.youtube.com/watch?v=FXaeTeZupdc

-A recording of the event will be available afterwards on Stadium.
+A recording of the event is available via the You Tube link above.

 If you are planning to attend in person please email email@example.com so we can order enough refreshments.
 Do contact us if you have any questions.
 Please also pass on details of this event to any of your colleagues who might be interested in attending.

 OU staff can access presentation slides after the event at: Scholarship Exchange